lvllvl/leetCodeSolution/README.md

 output:'DRRRR!'
 ```
 In the example we developed a formula for finding directions between letters.
 Now let's convert that into some code.
+We want to calculate the difference
+between

 ```
 def calculate( curr, dest ):
    currRow, currCol = curr # We can unpack our tuples this way